-Following International Women’s Day I’ve felt the need to feature my favourite pieces of design by some of the leading women product designers.
+Following International Women’s Day I’ve felt the need to feature my favourite pieces by leading women product designers.
 It’s not that I believe that women’s creativity should be put into a separate compartment or celebrated only once a year.
 In fact, it’s been challenging to narrow down my list to just a few designers.
 Their work invites you to enter a universe, built from unique references, that expands beyond the purely decorative aspect of design into deeper issues related to culture, society and technology.
 Scroll down if you’re curious about my picks.

 Dreamy, ethereal, poetic and translucent are the words that first come to my mind whenever I see objects designed by Sabine Marcelis.
 The Rotterdam-based designer is particularly interested in advanced technologies and the experimental use of materials such as polyester resin.
 Her aesthetic is based on colour and minimal forms that enhance properties of the selected material.